Culinary Delights: Catalonia

 Arròs a la cassola

 A close cousin to the famous Spanish dish, paella, is a savory rice stew known as arròs a la cassola.
-This hearty meal is made with a casserole pan in lieu of a paella pan and uses arroz bomba rice, seasonal vegetables and typical countryside meats such as chicken, rabbit, sausage or pork chops.
+This hearty meal is made in a casserole pan instead of a paella pan and uses arroz bomba rice, seasonal vegetables, and typical countryside meats such as chicken, rabbit, sausage, or pork chops.
 In coastal areas, you’ll find seafood renditions of arròs a la cassola with local-caught prawns (known as gambas) and mussels (mejillones).
-Locally, you can find arros a la cassola served in restaurants on Thursdays and is often served in Catalan homes for lunch on weekends.
+Locally, arros a la cassola is served in restaurants on Thursdays and is served in Catalan homes for lunch on weekends.

 Mariscos

 Given that a large area of Catalonia sits on the Mediterranean Sea, it is no surprise that a considerable portion of Catalonian cuisine includes succulent seafood (mariscos) dishes.
-In coastal towns, such as Palamós, you can find sardines (sardinas) caught right in the harbor and served fresh at restaurants with a view of the sea.
-Other notable seafood offerings worth a try are prawns, razor clams and traditional clams (almejas).
+In coastal towns, such as Palamós, you can find sardines (sardinas) and shrimp (gambas) caught right in the harbor and served fresh at restaurants with a view of the sea.
+Other notable seafood offerings worth a try are prawns, razor clams, and traditional clams (almejas).

 Caragols a la Llauna

-Move over France- Spain’s snail dish is an adventurous culinary delight that will undoubtedly leave you craving more.
+Move over, France- Spain’s snail dish is an adventurous culinary delight that will undoubtedly leave you craving more.
 Known as a delicacy of Catalan cuisine, this dish originates from the Lleida region of Catalonia.
 Caragols (land snails) are cooked on a grill or in a traditional square baking pan known as a llauna.
-They can be served simply brushed with olive oil and salt or topped with aioli, tomato sauce or a vinaigrette.
+They can be served brushed with olive oil and salt or topped with aioli, tomato sauce, or a vinaigrette.
 Don’t let the shell deter you- these are truly delicious.

 Catalan Cream